Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 How to Beat the Disney+ Password Sharing Ban

-The platform enforces the ban by cross-referencing IP addresses with device ID profiling and GPS data to spot inconsistencies.
+The platform enforces this by cross-referencing IP addresses with device ID profiling and GPS data to spot anomalies.
+It also analyzes viewing patterns to flag accounts logging in from geographically mismatched locations.

-We found a good solution using NordVPN’s Meshnet, a free remote access feature that allows you to use another device’s IP address from abroad.
 Watch the video below in which I briefly explain how Meshnet works:

-VPNs That Didn't Make Our List
+VPNs That Didn't Make My List

 PIA failed to unblock Disney+ UK from abroad.